Ipswich–Ely line: British Railways (1948–1994)

 In 1948 as a result of nationalisation of the railways the route became part of British Railways Eastern Region.

 The Bury Free Press reported on 2 January 1959 that all local passenger services between Cambridge and Ipswich would now be operated by Diesel Multiple Units.

 The Mildenhall branch closed in 1962 (Fordham to Mildenhall) and 1964 (Cambridge Barnwell Junction to Fordham) and this was followed by Fordham station on 13 September 1965 although freight traffic lasted a further year until 12 September 1966.
 Soham station also closed to passengers on 13 September 1965.

 The sidings at Warren Hill were removed in the early 1960s although the platform remained until the 1980s.

 Goods facilities were withdrawn from Dullingham and Saxham & Risby on 28 December 1964.

 On 5 August 1966 the Suffolk Mercury reported that Barbara Castle, the Minister of Transport, had given approval for the closures of the stations at Fulbourne, Six Mile Bottom, Dullingham, Kennett, Higham, Saxham & Risby, Thurston and Elmswell.
 The closures were to take effect from 5 November that year, but on 4 October it was announced that Dullingham, Kennett, Thurston and Elmswell would remain open.

 On 2 January 1967 Fulbourne, Higham, Six Mile Bottom and Saxby & Risby stations closed and the remaining minor stations became unstaffed with the introduction of conductor guard working.
 On 21 February 1967 the last shunting horse to work on British Rail, "Charlie", at Newmarket, retired.

 Needham station closed in 1967 but re-opened in 1971 as Needham Market.

 Newmarket goods yard closed on 2 February 1969, with Snailwell Junction signal box closing a week later.

 Further line rationalisation took place in 1978 when on 1 October tokenless block working was introduced between Newmarket and Dullingham stations.
 Five years later in May 1983 the line between Dullingham and Coldham Lane Junction was singled, leaving a 1 mi passing loop at Dullingham.

 Although general goods services were withdrawn from Thurston in 1967 coal trains ran until early 1976 (usually the Bury St Edmunds diesel shunter worked this train).
 The yard was lifted on 1 June 1976.

 Upon sectorisation in 1982 Provincial (renamed Regional Railways in 1989) became responsible for all local passenger services.

-The privatisation era
+Privatisation era (1994–2025)

 In April 1994 Railtrack became responsible for the maintenance of the infrastructure.
 Railtrack was succeeded by Network Rail in 2002.

-Passenger services have been operated by the following franchises:
+Passenger services were operated by the following franchises: